Combination Products Summit Committee

 Susan Neadle is a recognized international Combination Products, Medical Device, and Digital Health expert with over 35 years industry experience.
 Susan is well networked, published, and highly active in numerous industry groups with links to teaching institutions.
 Susan’s leadership, innovation, and best practices have been recognized with multiple awards, including the Johnson Medal, Johnson & Johnson’s highest honor for excellence in Research & Development, and most recently, as a Finalist in TOPRA’s 2021 Awards for Regulatory Affairs Excellence.
 She retired from a distinguished and impactful 26-year career at Johnson & Johnson.
 Susan is now Principal Consultant at Combination Products Consulting Services LLC, providing international Q&C, regulatory and design excellence services, to the pharm, biotech and device industries.
 She serves as Chair of the ISPE Combination Products CoP, and Lead Author in Combination Products Working Groups through ASTM International, AAMI and PQRI.
 Susan teaches curricula in Combination Products through UMBC and AAMI, as well as customized training upon request.

-Director, Office of Combination Products, FDA-OCP
+Director, Office of Clinical Policy and Programs, FDA-OCP

 Senior Director, Global Regulatory Affairs, Device and Combination Products, Sanofi